jtemporal/jtemporal.github.io/_posts/2022-03-29-one-year-as-a-developer-advocate.md

 - developer advocate
 - developer relations
 - developer advocacy
-description: Curious how the move from data science to developer relations/advocacy was?
+description: Curious about how the move from data science to developer relations/advocacy was?
 Read this one 😉

 ---